 Guests, staff and owners have all had personal experiences with this female spirit, Phoebe.

 The former owners had paranormal investigators inside to investigate, and they had a webpage up about their spirit.

-Phoebe is mostly a pleasant spirit, enjoying her home in her afterlife, though she does get her chuckles as she lets the living know that she is still there, sharing the house with them; despite the living renting our her room and changing its name.
+Most probably so!
+Phoebe is mostly a pleasant spirit, enjoying her home in her afterlife.
+She lets the living know that she is still there, sharing the house with them; despite the living renting out her room and changing its name!
 The spirit of Phoebe turned lemons into lemonade, and gets her chuckles surprising the living in a fun way!

 The Captain Lord Mansion

-Captain Lord’s Mansion Inn is located near the corner of Pleasant St. and Green Street, in a residential neighborhood only a block from the beach and an eight minute walk from Dock Square.
+Captain Lord’s Mansion Inn is located near the corner of Pleasant St and Green St., in a residential neighborhood only a block from the beach and an eight minute walk from Dock Square.
 It is directly across the street from The Captain Fairfield Inn.

 HAUNTED PLACES; The National Directory, by William Dennis Hauk, Puffin Books, 2002.

 SOURCE: Distracted Wanderer blog website:

 The Marvelous Captain Lord Mansion in Kennebunkport: Part One, By Linda, April 30, 2011